 Perjury is defined as a criminal offense that occurs when one person knowingly makes a materially false statement, verbally or written, under oath.
 The speaker’s intent to defraud and knowledge that the statement is false is essential, and typically this is the most difficult part for the prosecution to prove in court.

-State Perjury Laws
+South Carolina Perjury Laws

 The criminal offense of perjury falls under South Carolina §16-9-10.
 This statute explains that a person is guilty of committing perjury if: